dagokl/helseid-samples-golang/web-app/README.md

 ```

 ## Before using snipets of this in your own code:
+ - This is NOT meant as an example of how to create a safe web app.
+It is only intended to give a gist of how to you can implement helseID in your application.
+ - This application does NOT use https and is therefore unsafe.
  - The configuration options are at the top of auth.go.
  - In this sample all private keys are stored in source code because we want the program to work without any configuration.
 When using any of the code in your own application DO NOT store any private keys in source code.
 One alternative is to store them in environment variables and access them with os.Getenv.
 	 - Change the key in sessionsstorage.go to a secret and cryptographically random string (e.g. use the crypto/rand package) and DO NOT store this in source code.